 - Once the axle nut is removed the stator can be extracted from the hubshell.
 To do this, tap on the end of the disc side axle to dislodge the stator.

-- Install new stator assembly into hubshell.
-Make sure it sits flush.
+- Install new stator assembly into hubshell. (remember to lightly grease the planetary gears) Make sure it sits flush.

 - Reinstall the disc side axle nut.
 Tighten the axle nut till it barely touches the bearing and then turn it one half turn more to set proper adjustment.

 - Reinstall the six stator bolts in a criss-cross pattern.
 Do not over tighten.